 There are thousands of different orchid species known all over the world [2].
 None of these are allowed to be imported into the Netherlands without CITES permits.
 Since 1973 orchids are primarily protected by the Convention on International Trade in Endangered Species of Wild Flora and Fauna (CITES), which is signed by over 120 nations [3].
 Despite this convention many orchids are illegally traded.
 To trade species that are protected by CITES, a licence or certificate is required.

 It is difficult to monitor the illegal trade of orchids because some orchids look very similar to non-protected plants and so accurate identification can be very difficult.
 To improve identification, software that can identify orchids from pictures of tubers, leaves or flowers could be vital.
 This software would in particular aid custom officers and employees of nature conservation organizations involved in confiscating illegally traded material.
+During this project, the focus was on slipper orchids and orchids from which salep is produced.

 Slipper orchids

-During this project, the focus was on slipper orchids and orchids from which salep is produced.

 In Europe and Asia the slipper orchids (Cypripedioideae) are widely distributed between sea level up to 2000 m altitude.
 They prefer to live in calcareous environments and are found in deciduous or mixed deciduous and coniferous woods.
 They grow best in light to deep shade.
 The slipper orchid is an herbaceous perennial plant species that has a long lifespan.
 It can grow up to 60 cm and each season the slipper orchid will produce new growths.
 Each stem of the orchid can contain 3 to 4 leaves that often have upwardly curved sides.
 The flower stalk can be one-flowered or two-flowered with leaf-like bracts.
 The sepals and petals are rarely green but commonly brightly coloured.
 These sepals and petals are also often twisted [4].
 Slipper orchids are highly desired ornamentals.
+That is why they were placed on CITES Appendices which means… Different levels of protection exist: the genera… are placed on Appendix I (very strict control in trade) whereas the genera… are placed on Appendix II (less strict control in trade).

 Salep orchids